scp-079/screen/pages/contact.md

 ## Contact

-We would not like to be contacted, but you still can reach some of us in [SCP-079-CHAT](https://t.me/SCP_079_CHAT) group.
+We would rather not to be disturbed, but you can still reach some of us in [SCP-079-CHAT](https://t.me/SCP_079_CHAT) group.

-You can also send an email to `admin@scp-079.org` if you have the intention of cooperation.
+You can also send an email to `admin@scp-079.org` if you intend to cooperate.

 <audio src="/audio/page/contact.ogg" autoplay></audio>